Alignment Science Blog

 To quantify incoherence we decompose AI errors using the classic bias-variance framework:

-We define incoherence as the fraction of error attributable to variance:
+We define error incoherence as the fraction of error attributable to variance:

 Bias-variance decomposition